ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 Administrators (or **Masterminds**) are employees of Volcano Lair LLC.

-The Administrator(s) of the Discord as of January 2023:
+The Administrator(s) of both the Forums and Discord as of January 2023:

 * @kingthrillgore#1400 (Volcano Lair Managing Director)